chaehyeonsong/discocal/README.md

 }
 ```

-Are you looking for a korean explantion?
+Are you looking for a korean explanation?
 [Click here](https://github.com/chaehyeonsong/discocal/blob/main/docs/Paper_in_Kor.md)

 ## The core limitation for conic in camera calibration